misartg/misartg.github.io/_drafts/2022-01-31-Our-approach-to-LAPS-passwords-and-MDT.markdown

 LAPS' .admx files get loaded into your domain the same way that others do.
 If you're unfamiliar, or you'd just like to see LAPS-specific ADMX loading information, see these links:
 * [Wendy Jiang's reply to *GPO ADMX files for LAPS* on TechNet](https://social.technet.microsoft.com/Forums/en-US/0c1e51d9-125f-49d4-9526-8d660eeeb15a/gpo-admx-files-for-laps?forum=winserverGP)
 * [The beginning section on thesysadmins.co.uk's blog on installing LAPS (Part 2)](https://blog.thesysadmins.co.uk/deploying-microsoft-laps-part-2.html)

+There are other steps necessary to fully prepare your Active Directory environment for LAPS if it hasn't been already.
+For more information, see the footnote[^fn-lapsextendschema].

+[^fn-lapsextendschema]: There may be other steps necessary to prepare your Active Directory for LAPS if it hasn't been already, including extending the schema for new LAPS-related computer object attributes and configuring permissions for computers and users to interact with the new LAPS-related attributes, defining who can read the LAPS password itself.
+This is a bit outside of the scope of the article, and covered in many other guides, [and is explained quite succinctly in this Now Micro blog post](https://blog.nowmicro.com/2018/02/28/configuring-laps-part-1-configuring-active-directory/).
+You will have to make your own decisions on which users should be able to read LAPS passwords, and at what level such privileges that should be delegated.

 #### Build an installer for deploying LAPS to clients ####